Palashio/libra/info/Reference Manual.md

 models[scores.index(max(scores))]: 'object'

-Retrieves the classification model with the highest score of accuracy
+Retrieves the classification model with the highest metric scores on data after training/testing each model and storing their information in client instance class

 #### tune ####